 As the trek concluded, there were a few things that got stuck in my mind and touched my heart deeply, and those I’d like to share with you all:

 - It is tough living at an altitude of 2,960 meters, in a neighborhood with not a lot many households, which is 3-4 hours away from the mere signs of civilization.
 Life at Kheerganga is perhaps not easy.
 Nonetheless, the beauty of the valley will leave you in astonishment.
 So make it a point to preserve the beauty and keep it as clean as possible.

 - You will mostly see locals working hard enough to earn their bread and butter.
 During our stay, I did not find even a single one of them getting impatient or being impolite.
 In fact, they tended to our needs and requirements properly.
-As a responsible tourist, it is of utmost importance for you to be appreciative of their efforts, and reward them with a big smile and thank you each time they do something for you.
+As a responsible traveler, it is of utmost importance for you to be appreciative of their efforts, and reward them with a big smile and thank them each time they do something for you. 🙂

-** Act responsibly when traveling to Himalayas, in fact anywhere else in the world**
+** Act responsibly when traveling to the Himalayas, in fact anywhere else in the world**

 Mountain life is already so challenging.
 So don’t add onto difficulties of the locals.
 Do your bit to be helpful to them.